michael-brazell-md/nextflow-sandbox/README.md

 ### 0.1.3

 Now handles escaped characters in the Nextflow container run command when launching a container from a pipeline with spaces in its name.

+### 0.1.4

+Resolved an issue caused by incorrect placement of the configuration file option (-c) when executing the Nextflow config command.

+Removed automatic port mapping with Launch Container when launching docker container, as it would fail if the port was already in use.